I play to win: Zorawar Kalra

-Being second, in his opinion, means being the first among losers.
-Zorawar Kalra, Founder and MD of Massive Restaurants Pvt Ltd, does what he loves — building sustainable food concepts.
-He speaks to Deepali Dhingra about his fascination for Indian cuisine, his love for fast cars and how he used his famous father’s name to gain entry at the world-famous restaurant El Bulli
+Zorawar Kalra, Founder and MD of Massive Restaurants Pvt Ltd, speaks to Deepali Dhingra about his fascination for Indian cuisine, his love for fast cars and more in a candid chat

 Zorawar Kalra, Founder & MD, Massive Restaurants Pvt Ltd

 It was the year 2006.
 Zorawar Kalra had recently tied the knot with his sweetheart, Dildeep.
 The couple planned to honeymoon in Barcelona — a beautiful destination, no doubt, except that Zorawar had more than romance on his mind.